ManjunathBirajdar/N-Queens-Problem-Using-Hill-Climbing-Search/README.md

 Following is the program structure.

 *1. Global Variables -*
-The variables named n is used which is the number of queens.
+The variables named n is used which is the number of queens

 *2. Functions & Procedures -*
 calculateHeuristics() : Function to calculate the number of pairs of queens that are attacking to each other